 The Preschool Curriculum Evaluation Research (PCER) program funded by the Institute of Education Sciences (IES), U.S. Department of Education includes a national evaluation study conducted by RTI International and Mathematica Policy Research (MPR), and complementary research studies conducted by each grantee.
 The findings reported here are based on the complementary research activities carried out by the Florida Institute of Education at the University of North Florida under the PCER program.
 These findings may differ from the results reported for the PCER national evaluation study.
-The findings presented in the Paper at the Annual Meeting of the American Educational Research Association, Montreal, 2005 are based on a larger sample size of children, classroom and teachers and sought to answer complementary research questions including program effectiveness.
+The findings presented in the Poster Symposium at the Society for Research in Child Development 2005, Biennial Meeting are based on a larger sample size of children, classroom and teachers and sought to answer complementary research questions including program effectiveness.
 The content of this presentation does not necessarily reflect the views or policies of the PCER Consortium including IES, RTI, and MPR, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Department of Education.